 I made a batch of this the other day for some friends and they've all been begging for the recipe.
 It's wonderfully refreshing on a hot summer day.

 Many thanks to Payam Fardanesh of Silk Road Soda for introducing me to the whole concept of vinegar-based sodas, and in particular this cucumber mint combo.
 It's my favorite flavor of all of his sodas, and is a classic Persian drink.

 This particular recipe is adapted from a recipe for Sekanjebeen, a mint vinegar syrup, from the Persian cookbook Pomegranates and Roses, by Ariana Bundy.

 Cucumber Mint "Shrub" Soda

 - 4 cups water

-- 1 1/3 cup white wine vinegar (can sub plain white vinegar)
+- 1-1/3 cup white wine vinegar (can substitute with plain white vinegar)

 - A handful of mint leaves

 - 1 cucumber, peeled if the peels are thick, chopped